 Source: IMF, 2020

-Rapid credit growth, price liberalization, public wage adjustments, and high inflation expectations will maintain price pressures in 2019.
+Rapid credit growth, price liberalization, public wage adjustments, and high inflation expectations have maintained price pressures in 2019.
 The GoU intends to limit inflationary pressures by continuing their tight monetary policy, containing credit growth and phasing out directed credit.

 Uzbekistan has one of the more diversified export baskets in Central Asia and trades with a wider range of countries than most of its regional peers.
 Strong export growth and remittance contributions have contributed to a narrowing of the current account deficit from 7.1% in 2018 to 5.6% in 2019.
 Uzbekistan has substantial external buffers with reserves at 13 months of imports and external debt a moderate 35 percent of GDP at end-2018.